innovationinsoftware/microservices-practical/labs/day2/secure-docker-containers.md

     driver: bridge
 ```

-**Update Backend to Use Secrets:**
+**Backend is configured to Use Secrets:**

-Update the backend to read secrets from the Docker secrets files.
+The backend is configured to read secrets from the Docker secrets files.

 **Backend `index.js`:**